 Alkazemi explained that the Connect Program works by pairing students with a mentor.
-The mentors come from all over the world and are trained in a program certified by the United Nations with regards to conflict resolution.
-At the end of the program the students also receive a certificate stating that they have participated.
+The mentors come from all over the world and are trained in a program certified by the United Nations with regard to conflict resolution.
+At the end of the program, the students also receive a certificate stating that they have participated.

 The first week of the Connect Program started in early October.
 Students started by building common ground and now spend two to three hours a week doing activities or talking on the phone with their partners.
 The 13 students are put into groups and log on to a website where they can video chat with their partners.

 Alkazemi receives weekly emails about the performance of her students, whether they participated or not and if they were late to their meetings.
 She is not allowed to know specifically what they say.

 "It's like a safe space," Alkazemi said.
 "They are getting this experience of learning to talk with a facilitator that isn't me."